aaronsteers/tap-dynamodb/README.md

 **Option B: Use explicit AWS credentials:**

-_To use an external ID, specify the following config options:_
+_To use a specific AWS user, specify at minimum the user's access key and secret key:_

 - `aws_access_key_id`
 - `aws_secret_access_key`